topowerchain/topowerchain/README.md

-# What is topowertoken
+# What is topowerchain
-topowertoken is focusing on next generation platform of public Blockchain infrastructure and building a future ecosystem of Ubiquitous Trust Network.
+topowerchain is focusing on next generation platform of public Blockchain infrastructure and building a future ecosystem of Ubiquitous Trust Network.
 Therefore, value will be transferred freely on Blockchain just as information is transferred freely on Internet today.
-Lots of decentralized applications, such as digital assets and Internet of things, can be developed and deployed rapidly over topowertoken network.
+Lots of decentralized applications, such as digital assets and Internet of things, can be developed and deployed rapidly over topowerchain network.

 # Features
 Flexible multi-asset and multi-operator structure of accounts and transactions.